Just Us Two TravelEuropean City Breaks & Faraway Destinations

 The castle is free to enter and on the waterfront.
 The views out over the Bay of Naples and towards Mount Vesuvius are stunning.
 Watch the sunset from here too.
 It’s magical, the perfect way to end a tiring day.

-“The castle’s name comes from a legend about the Roman poet Virgil, who had a reputation in the Middle Ages as a great sorcerer and predictor of the future.
+The castle’s name comes from a legend about the Roman poet Virgil, who had a reputation in the Middle Ages as a great sorcerer and predictor of the future.
 In the legend, Virgil put a magical egg into the foundations to support the fortifications.
-Had this egg broken, the castle would have been destroyed and a series of disastrous events for Naples would have followed.”
+Breaking this egg would have resulted in the destruction of the castle and a series of disastrous events for Naples.

 Wikipedia